AnthonyRuffino/web-game/requirements/step-2-advanced-features.md

 ### 12. Macro Management UI System (NEW)

+**Extensibility Note:**
+- The action bar binding system must be designed to support more than just macros in the future.
+- It should allow binding spells, abilities, consumable items, and custom player controls (e.g., auto-run, open inventory, open quests dialog, toggle lock-action bars, etc.).
+- The data model for bindings should be flexible enough to store different types of actions (macros, spells, items, controls, etc.).
+- The invocation system should be extensible: currently it only invokes commands, but in the future it must be able to invoke spells, use items (showing item icons and greying out if unavailable), and trigger custom control actions.
+- The UI should be able to display the correct icon and state for each binding type (e.g., item icons, spell icons, macro icons, greying out if not usable).

 **Overview:**
 - Introduce a visual macro management system accessible via the `/macro` command or a UI button.
 - Users can create, edit, delete, and bind macros through a pop-up grid UI similar to the inventory.